isopink/isopink.github.io/_posts/2025-03-07-An Example of Gaussian Elimination.md

 In this time, I will introduce the Gaussian Elimination.
 The discussion will proceed in the following four parts :

-1. Step - by - Step Example of Gaussian Elimination.
+1. Short Example of Gaussian Elimination.

 2. Matrix Form of Elimination.